renovatebot/renovate/docs/usage/getting-started/migrating-secrets.md

 > [!NOTE]
 >
-> When migrating encrypted secrets, we recommend copying over the existing secret in its _**encrypted form**_.
+> When migrating encrypted secrets, we recommend copying over the existing secrets in their _**encrypted form**_.
 The UI will handle the decryption and store the value securely.
 > Avoid trying to change the secret during migration, as this will introduce an additional potential point of failure.

 ### To migrate encrypted secrets using the encrypted value:

-You can migrate the encrypted secret directly to the App settings in the Developer Portal.
-(Note: This is the recommended approach.)
-The App will decrypt it to its original value and store it re-encrypted with a new key.
-The unencrypted secret is never shown, never logged and never stored.

-#### Steps to migrate encrypted secrets

 1. Copy the encrypted secret from the Renovate config file.